weltliteratur/blog/_posts/2021-05-18-underwood-distant-horizons.markdown

 </figure>
 <center><p style="font-size: 16px; line-height: 24px;"><b>Fig. 1.</b> Ted Underwood: <b>Distant Horizons.
 Digital Evidence and Literary Change.</b> Chicago and <br />London: The University of Chicago Press 2019. (<a href="https://doi.org/10.7208/chicago/9780226612973.001.0001">doi:10.7208/chicago/9780226612973.001.0001</a>).</p></center>

 Underwood's book has a somewhat mediating character.
 The machine-learning methods used for the analyses are not bleeding edge, he mostly relies on regularised logistic regression on several thousand features.
-Underwood refutes the claim that machine learning models are always inscrutable black boxes.
+Underwood refutes the claim that machine-learning models are always inscrutable black boxes.
 He spends a lot of time looking into these black boxes and interpreting the word frequencies and their distribution in order to craft narratives relevant to literary studies.

 But we are still at the beginning, as Underwood makes clear: "Statistical models can help us understand the social forces shaping a long arc of literary change.
 But turning those models into fully satisfying stories **could take several more decades.**" (p.
 109)